wazo-platform/wazo-doc/source/administration/ivr/ivr.rst

 Create Schedule
 ---------------

-First step, create your shcedule (1) from the menu Call management | Schedules In the General tab, give a name (3) to your schedule and configure the open’s hours (4) and select the sound which is played when the company is closed.
+First step, create your schedule (1) from the menu Call management | Schedules In the General tab, give a name (3) to your schedule and configure the open’s hours (4) and select the sound which is played when the company is closed.

 In the Closed hours tab (6), configure all special closed days (7) and select the sound that indicate to the caller that the company is exceptionally closed.